Projects

 Princes Highway West – Rail Bridge upgrades at Dennington, Allansford and Weerite

-Strengthening works on the Dennington, Allansford and Weerite rail bridges will be completed to keep industry and tourism moving on Princes Highway West.
+Strengthening works on the Dennington, Allansford and Weerite rail bridges have been completed to keep industry and tourism moving on Princes Highway West.

 Project status: